-Strengths Gym was developed jointly by psychologist Dr Carmel Proctor and teacher Jenny Fox Eades.
-Research findings demonstrate significant increase in student life satisfaction and well-being from participation.
+Strengths Gym was developed jointly by psychologist Dr Carmel Proctor and teacher and education researcher Dr Jenny Fox Eades.
+Research findings demonstrate a significant increase in student life satisfaction and well-being from participation.

-Each lesson explores one of 24 ubiquitous strengths of character or moral virtues.
-Each lesson contains Strengths Builders and Strengths Challenge exercises that have been designed for classroom, paired, and solitary work.
-We have adopted a menu format for the sessions so that you can choose activities that you feel will suit your class and ensure they have a variety of activities over the weeks.
+Each lesson explores one of 24 ubiquitous strengths of character or virtues.
+Each lesson contains Strengths Builders and Strengths Challenge exercises that have been designed for the classroom, paired, or solitary work.
+We have adopted a menu format for the sessions so that you can choose activities that you feel will suit your class or student(s) and ensure learners have a variety of activities over the weeks.
 At the same time, all the activities will contribute towards a focus on the strength presented in a given session.

 Level 1 – Designed to teach the strengths presented and to help students understand their meaning